The Origins of Creativity

 The Information: A History, A Theory, A Flood

 "Acclaimed science writer James Gleick presents an eye-opening vision of how our relationship to information has transformed the very nature of human consciousness."
 A fascinating and incredible journey through the history of communication and information, from the electronic transmission of code to the origins of information theory, into the new information age and the current onslaught of news, tweets, images, and blogs.
-A masterful piece of 'information'.
+A masterful piece of 'information' itself.

 Thoughts Without A Thinker: Psychotherapy from a Buddhist Perspective